roadwarriorwp/rwc-employee-handbook/benefits-and-perks/referral-bonuses.md

 __NOTE:__ *Employees with an ownership stake in Road Warrior Creative and employees whose job descriptions are focused on sales and/or aquiring new business are not eligible for this bonus.*

-While we certainly do not expect all of our employees to be door-to-door salespeople, Road Warrior Creative does want to show its appreciation for employees that go above and beyond by directly referring us new clients.
+While we certainly do not expect all of our employees to be door-to-door salespeople, Road Warrior Creative does want to show its appreciation for employees who go above and beyond by directly referring us new clients.

 For new client referrals, we offer a referral bonus equal to 10% of the value of their first invoice, up to a maximum total bonus of $500.00, within the following guidelines: